armintalaie/FlashCardApp/README.md

 - You can create Deck by:
     - first click launch button
-    - click create account -> click on text box -> write name -> press enter
+    - click create account -> click on text box -> type name -> press enter
     - click create deck -> click on text box -> type name -> press enter

 - You can create + add a flash card a flashcard by: